If You're A Middle-Aged Man Suffering From Gout Attacks, Please Read...

 Conclusion

-Through much research, as well as trial and error, I've finally figured out what works for me, so I no longer experience crippling, painful attacks of gout.
+Through research and trial and error, I’ve figured out what works for me and no longer suffer gout attacks.

-If you decide to follow these suggestions, not only will you significantly reduce your risk for gout attacks, but you'll also greatly improve your overall health.
+If you follow these suggestions, you could not only avoid gout, but also greatly improve your health.

 What if it works for you the way it has for me?